GenStatLeipzig/GWAMA_PCSK9_strat/README.md

 Supporting code for the following paper:

--   Pott J, et al. Working title: Sex- and statin-stratified GWAMA of PCSK9 reveal novel hits in Europeans
+-   Pott J, et al. Sex and statin-related genetic associations at the PCSK9 gene locus – results of genome-wide association meta-analysis. *Biology of Sex Differences*.
+2023 (under review)

 This project is an extension to our previous publications: